 “… For they are not all Israel, which are of Israel.
 Neither, because they are the seed of Abraham, are they all children….
 That is, they which are the children of the flesh, these are not the children of God: but the children of the promise are counted for the seed.”
 Romans 9:6-8

-A Brother brought up many instances in which the second son is shown to receive the inheritance in place of the elder.
+A Brother noticed many instances in which the second son is shown to receive the inheritance in place of the elder.
 The most profound place this story is told is in the story of Jacob and Esau.

 “But Jacob said, ‘Sell me your birthright as of this day.’
 And Esau said, ‘Look, I am about to die; so what is this birthright to me?’
 Then Jacob said, ‘Swear to me as of this day.’
 So he swore to him, and sold his birthright to Jacob.
 And Jacob gave Esau bread and stew of lentils; then he ate and drank, arose, and went his way.
 Thus Esau despised his birthright.”
 Genesis 25:31-34